Panellet/Arduino_article/README.md

 ## roboremo-interface.interface

-The RoboRemo app interface allows to read, visualize and save in the Smartphone the digital signal provided by the Arduino/Genuino board.
+The RoboRemo app interface allows the Smartphone to read, visualize and save the data from the digital signal provided by the Arduino/Genuino board.

-The steps to import the interface are:
+The steps to import the interface into the Smartphone are:
 1. Copy the interface file to the RoboRemo app folder on the Smartphone
 2. Open RoboRemo app in the Smartphone
 3. Select menu -> interface -> import